VladimirBdoyan/uploading-files/README.md

 For run application by this example you can login Azure Ad by user1@vladimirbdoyan1gmail.onmicrosoft.com Temporary password Tapu5623

-The application domain is http:/localhost:8080/files  , login with exaple credentials or you native but must change application.yml, after that you will appear on home page where can attached file and upload it to your database and search files by name where containing that charechter.
+The application domain is http:/localhost:8080/files  , login with exaple credentials or your native but must change application.yml, after that you will appear on home page where can attached file and upload it to your database and search files by name where containing that charechter.